missingdays/nerdy.python/README.md

 ## Code storage
-Code storage for algorithms, data structures and challenges any level of difficulty.
+Upcoming Wiki and code storage for algorithms, data structures and challenges any level of difficulty.
 Study case only!

 ## What's the point?
 Firstly, this is my personal storage for algorithms and data structures in whole bunch of languages.
 Secondly, this repository is a great way to learn algorithms from scratch.